samt07/reqmt_doc_to_testcases/README.md

 ## Option 1 (recommended): Just goto link: [HuggingFace Spaces](https://huggingface.co/spaces/Samhugs07/TestCasesFromBRD)

 ## Option 2: Run with locally installed Jupyter Notebook
+   1. Create a .env file as mentioned above
-   1. Open the Jupyter Notebook:
+   2. Open the Jupyter Notebook:
        ```bash
           jupyter lab gradio_testcase_automation.ipynb
-   2. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
+   3. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.

 ## Option 3: Run this on Google Colab (No installation Required.)